Line and Hyperplane GT-variants: Introduction

 \section{Introduction}

 One of the primary themes in Grothendieck's \emph{Esquisse d'un Programme} was to study the structure of the absolute Galois group of $\Qbb$ (and other fields) via its action on geometric objects, specifically (geometric \'etale) fundamental groups of algebraic varieties.
-This perspective is encapsulated in the relationship between the absolute Galois group of $\Qbb$ and the Grothendieck-Teichm{\"u}ller group $\GThat$, which remains largely mysterious to this day.
-The work around $\GThat$ is quite extensive, originating with Drinfel'd~\cite{Drinfeld1990oqqhaaoagticcwgq}, Ihara~\cites{Ihara1986, Ihara1991, Ihara2000}, Deligne~\cite{Deligne}, followed by many others, e.g.~Hain-Matsumoto~\cite{HainMatsumoto}, Harbater-Schneps~\cite{HarbaterSchneps2000fgomatgtg}, Ihara-Matsumoto~\cite{IharaMatsumoto}, Lochak-Schneps~\cite{LochakSchneps}, Nakamura-Schneps~\cite{NakamuraSchneps}, Enriquez~\cite{Enriquez}, and including some very recent work due to Hoshi-Minamide-Mochizuki~\cite{HoshiMinamideMochizuki} and Minamide-Nakamura~\cite{MinamideNakamura2019tagotpbg}.
+In this paper, we study this Galois action on certain natural quotients of the geometric \'etale fundamental groups of complements of hyperplane arrangements.
+Our main result shows that the absolute Galois group of $\Qbb$ itself can be \emph{determined entirely} in terms of the (outer) automorphisms of such fundamental groups.